rubenhortas/rubenhortas.github.io/_posts/2024-10-13-git-dotfiles.md

 ### Cons

 * Needs an alias to do not interfere with the `git` command in other repositories.
-* We will have to manage the files one by one.
+* We will have to manage the files more carefully.
 * We will have to delete a (temporary) directory.
 Is it really a con?

 *Enjoy! ;)*